-R-27.
+R-28.
 Stenographic Record

-Any party desiring a stenographic record shall make arrangements directly with a stenographer and shall notify the other parties of these arrangements at least three days in advance of the hearing.
-The requesting party or parties shall pay the cost of the record.
-If the transcript is agreed by the parties, or determined by the arbitrator to be the official record of the proceeding, it must be provided to the arbitrator and made available to the other parties for inspection, at a date, time, and place determined by the arbitrator.
+- (a) Any party desiring a stenographic record shall make arrangements directly with a stenographer and shall notify the other parties of these arrangements at least 7 calendar days in advance of the hearing.
+The requesting party or parties shall pay the cost of the record. - (b) No other means of recording the proceedings will be permitted absent the agreement of the parties or per the direction of the arbitrator. - (c.)
+If the transcript or any other recording is agreed by the parties and determined by the arbitrator to be the official record of the proceeding, it must be provided to the arbitrator and made available to the other parties for inspection, at a date, time, and place determined by the arbitrator. - (d) The arbitrator may resolve any disputes with regard to apportionment of the costs of the stenographic record or other recording.

-R-28.
+R-29.
 Interpreters